civican/legisinfo/44-1/bills/C-21/bill_text.md

 Section 89 of the Act is renumbered as subsection 89(1) and is amended by adding the following:

-**(2)** Any competent authority that makes, varies or revokes a protection order shall have a chief firearms officer informed of the protection order or its variation or revocation **within 24 hours**.
+**(2)** Any competent authority that makes, varies or revokes a protection order shall have a chief firearms officer informed of the protection order or its variation or revocation within 24 hours.

 ### Section 42